PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

 ```

 In this function, which we'll *'handleAuthenticationResponse'* to check if the response has any errors:
-* If the response does come back with errors, it means either the username or password wasn't recognised.
+* If the response does come back with errors, it means either the username or password wasn't recognized.
 * If the response comes back with no errors, assume the authentication has been successful and print the player's display name to the Logger.

 ```